-Working on the machine on the grid after the 3 Minutes Board is presented will be sanctioned by a Ride Through.
+Working on the machine on the grid after the 3 Minutes Board is presented will be sanctioned by a Ride Through 2x Long Lap Penalty.
+The two Long Lap must be completed within 5 laps of the rider receiving notification of the penalty.
+Other penalties may be imposed.